 I am a conservation biologist interested in exploring ecological patterns across scales to inform pragmatic and adaptable conservation practices.
 I have a particular interest in using advances in technology and open data to tackle difficult questions.
 I’m an avid user, and you can follow my current work on GitHub .

-Currently I am a Postdoctoral Research Associate in the Center for Policy Research on Energy and the Environment (C-PREE) at Princeton University (USA), working with Prof David Wilcove to assess the effectiveness of different conservation strategies for recovering threatened species.
+Before joining Durham University, I was a Postdoctoral Research Associate in the Center for Policy Research on Energy and the Environment (C-PREE) at Princeton University (USA), working with Prof David Wilcove to assess the effectiveness of different conservation strategies for recovering threatened species.